solarslurpi/GrowBuddies/docs/tasmota.md

 Tasmota Web Install
 :::
 #### Connect to WiFi
-The install includes connecting to the home wifi.
+The installation includes connecting to the home wifi.

 If you want to be sure the ESP286 has been "Tasmotized" correctly, you can use a tool like [Angry IP](https://angryip.org/) to show the IP address.
 :::{figure} images/angry_ip_tasmota.jpg